Analysis

 The main place where there’s room to innovate, Lancaster said, is in software.
 The recent slew of closures, he added, are a sign that the battery industry has entered what Energize calls the “software-enabled scale phase.”

-Energize essentially splits the battery market’s growth into three phases: The “hardware cost-down phase,” the “business model innovation phase,” and finally the “software-enabled scale phase.”
+Energize essentially splits the battery market’s growth into three phases: the “hardware cost-down phase,” the “business model innovation phase,” and finally the “software-enabled scale phase.”

 Five years ago, Lancaster said, the battery market was “firmly” at the end of the hardware cost-down phase and emerging into the business model innovation phase.
 Now, he added, a lot of the friction in the market is centered around soft costs — site acquisition and permitting, financing, customer acquisition, and engineering and design — which are starting to mirror the solar market.

 One of Energize's investments in the space is German battery analytics platform Twaice, which sells software to lithium-ion battery manufacturers and developers deploying those batteries.
-Twaice found success both with automakers beginning to develop EVs and with grid-scale storage developers.
+Twaice has found success both with automakers beginning to develop EVs and with grid-scale storage developers.

-Twaice Co-CEO Stephan Rohr said that as the company expands, electric utilities are becoming another key target customer group, particularly in the United States.
+Twaice co-CEO Stephan Rohr said that as the company expands, electric utilities are becoming another key target customer group, particularly in the United States.
 The company’s analytics and simulation software, Rohr explained, can help developers predict aging and performance behavior of battery cells in order to make design decisions.
 It can also help operators monitor and optimize fleet health, safety, and performance.
-And for many developers, that independent performance assessment is key — Twaice isn’t affiliated with a particular manufacturer.

 During the commissioning phase of a project, for example, Twaice’s software analyzes data from individual battery cells, identifying sub-optimal modules or components.
 “If you don’t do that, you may get into the first one or two years of operation and notice underperforming revenue,” Rohr said.

 Twaice sometimes encounters erroneous state-of-charge estimations.
 In some cases, battery management systems aren’t correctly detecting thousands of cells in a storage system, and are therefore underreporting charge estimates.
 Incorrect charge data can lead to systems not being charged fully, and general inefficiency.
 One customer, Rohr said, reported discharging to 0%, but still managing to pull an additional 10 megawatt-hours.
-For many storage projects, particularly in markets like ERCOT, he added, most of the revenue is earned in the few days per year when the grid needs extra capacity and balancing, and on those occasions accuracy is essential.

 Listen to the episode on: